 - The school has appointed a member of the leadership team (name, role) as the Designated Safeguarding Lead (DSL).
 Additionally, the school have appointed Deputy DSLs (name, role) who will have delegated responsibilities and act in the DSLs absence.
 Team structure could be detailed here eg Family worker - The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems in [School name].
 Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated.
-Job descriptions that align to KCSIE 2023 Annex C are set out below and in place for the DSL and deputy DSLs.
+Job descriptions that align to KCSIE 2024 Annex C are set out below and in place for the DSL and deputy DSLs.
 Amend to suit school arrangements. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
 Deputy DSLs will be trained to the same standard as the DSL.
 The DSL and any deputy DSLs training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods at regular intervals and at least annually. - The DSL will be given the additional time, funding, training, resources and support they need to carry out the role effectively.
-This may include handling of referrals to integrated social care and working with other agencies where appropriate. - The DSL will provide advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and inter-agency meetings, and/or supporting other staff to do so, and contributing to the assessment of children. - The Headteacher will be kept informed of any significant issues by the DSL. - During term time the designated safeguarding lead (or a deputy) will always be available (during school/office hours) for staff in the school to discuss any safeguarding concerns.
+This may include handling of referrals to integrated social care and working with other agencies where appropriate. - The DSL will provide advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and inter-agency meetings, and/or supporting other staff to do so, and contributing to the assessment of children. - The Headteacher/Principal/Head of School will be kept informed of any significant issues by the DSL. - During term time the designated safeguarding lead (or a deputy) will always be available (during school/office hours) for staff in the school to discuss any safeguarding concerns.
 This will be in person, in very exceptional circumstances this maybe by telephone.
-The school will inform parents of out of hours reporting arrangements and cover arrangements for out of hours/out of term activities.
+The school will inform parents of out of hours reporting arrangements and cover arrangements for out of hours/out of term activities. - The prime roles and responsibilities of the DSL and DDSLs are to - Manage and deal with reports of concerns from staff and other sources and manage referrals to local authority children's social care, Channel programme, the Disclosure and Barring service ad to the Police where a crime may have been committed - Working with others - o Information sharing and managing the child protection file - Raising awareness - o Training, knowledge and skills - Providing support to staff - Understanding the views of children - Holding and sharing information